Country of origin:

 Most recent release, I'm Hiding My Nightingale (EP 2015); most recent full-length release, Dat Rosa Mel Apibus (2006)

-Not easy to think of this: somewhat related to Ultralash, Faun Fables, and other purveyors of experimental folk
+Not an easy question: somewhat related to Ultralash, Faun Fables, and other purveyors of experimental folk

 Own, occasional covers